 Update – March 25, 2020: The Pentagon has extended to stop-movement order to include travel for exercises and deployments from combat operations in Afghanistan, Iraq, and Syria.
 This stop-movement order includes all military personnel and Defense Department civilians.
 Exemptions include those returning from temporary duty assignments, travel for medical reasons, and Navy ships en route (14-day quarantine period may apply).

-The Department of Defense (DoD) announced a Stop Movement, or broad travel restrictions in response to the Novel Coronavirus outbreak.
-The announcement, made on March 13, 2020, included a full “Stop Movement” for all domestic travel, starting March 16, 2020, and extending through May 11, 2020.
+The Department of Defense (DoD) announced a Stop Movement, or broad travel restrictions, in response to the Novel Coronavirus outbreak.
+The announcement, made on March 13, 2020, included a full “Stop Movement” for all domestic travel, starting March 16, 2020, and extending through

 The Stop Movement includes all official DoD travel including Permanent Change of Station moves, Temporary Duty Assignments, and similar non-essential travel.
 The Office of Management and Budget released a less-restrictive recommendation for decreased travel for Federal employees on March 14th (PDF).

 Exceptions for the DoD Stop Movement order may be given for compelling cases where the travel is: (1) determined to be mission essential; (2) necessary for humanitarian reasons; or (3) warranted due to extreme hardship.

 Members who have already started their travel or who are currently on a Temporary Duty assignment (TDY) may continue their travel or return home at the end of their TDY, provided the TDY is not in a CDC Level 3 location.

 Servicemembers will only be allowed to take leave in the local area.
 Exceptions may be given for the same three reasons listed above – mission-essential travel, humanitarian reasons, or extreme hardship.

 Who Does the DoD Stop Movement Apply to?